cshulman/playbooks/README.md

 - To specify an install of a specific version (ex.
 4.3.13): <br>
 	**`sudo ansible-playbook playbooks/version-specific/specific-version.yaml -e ocp_version=4.3.13`**

 *Note: Since an OCP 4 version is specified, it will be critical for that version to exist to avoid failure on install.
-These methods are useful when a particular OCP 4 version is targetted for installtion.*
+These methods are useful when a particular OCP 4 version is targeted for installation.*

 You can also choose the specific version to install using the full link from the [OCP 4 repository](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/).
-This can be done with the `playbooks/version-specific/hard-coded-version-setup.yaml` playbook and can be done one of 2 ways. <br>
+This can be done with the `playbooks/version-specific/link-specified.yaml` playbook and can be done one of 2 ways. <br>

 1. Pass Parameters: <br>
 	- After the client and installer version and links are identified, those values are passed as parameters to the `link-specified.yaml` playbook.